leiachung41/frontendND/Classic_Arcade_Game_Clone/README.md

 ## How to play?
 - The player can move:
-  - up: press the keyboard ↑
+  - Up: Press the keyboard ↑
-  - down: press the keyboard ↓
+  - Down: Press the keyboard ↓
-  - right: press the keyboard →
+  - Right: Press the keyboard →
-  - left: press the keyboard ←
+  - Left: Press the keyboard ←
 - The enemies move in varying speeds on the paved block portion of the scene.
 - Once the player collides with Enemies (Bugs), the game is reset and the player moves back to the start square.
 - Once the player reaches the water, the game is won.